 1. Assure Paintball Tank Quality

 You must check the quality of your paintball tank’s shape and state.
 Also, check its hydrostatic testing number to ensure safety.
-This number is given to the tank after a testing process that the tank is safe to refill or not.
+This number is given to the tank after a testing process to determine whether the tank is safe to refill or not.

 If you need help finding this number on the paintball tank and your paintball tank is new, then it is not an issue.
 You can use it to refill with a compressor.